 20. PARTICULARS OF EMPLOYEES AND REMUNERATION

 The information required under section 197 of the Act read with rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is given as

-In terms of the provisions of Section 197(12) of the Companies Act 2013 read with Rules5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 a statement showing the names and other particulars of employees drawingremuneration in excess of the limits set out in the said Rules forms part of theReport.
+In terms of provisions of Section 197(12) of the Companies Act 2013 read with Rules5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 a statement showing the names and other particulars of employees drawingremuneration in excess of the limits set out in the said Rules if any forms part of theReport.
 The Nomination and Remuneration Committee of the Company has affirmed at itsmeeting held on 29th April 2022 that the remuneration is as per the remuneration policyof the Company.
 The policy is available on the Company's website: www.nglfinechem.com

 Mr Rajesh Lawande is liable to retire by rotation in this ensuing Annual GeneralMeeting and being eligible he has offered himself for reappointment.
-Your Directors recommend herappointment.
+Your Directorsrecommend his re-appointment.

 22. ATTRIBUTES QUALIFICATIONS & INDEPENDENCE OF DIRECTORS THEIR APPOINTMENT ANDREMUNERATION

 23. DECLARATION OF INDEPENDENT DIRECTORS

 The Independent Directors have submitted their disclosures to the Board that theyfulfill all the requirements as stipulated in Section 149(7) of the Companies Act 2013 soas to qualify themselves to be appointed as Independent Directors under the provisions ofthe Companies Act 2013 and the relevant rules.